Visiting Hours and Guidelines

 - Primary Care Appointments.
 Two (2) people (18 years and over) can accompany their child to any of our Children’s Health Centers or Children’s National Pediatricians & Associates.

 - Inpatient Stays.
 At the time of admission, four (4) people can be identified to visit a patient admitted to the hospital.
 Only two (2) people can be at the bedside at a time.
+All visitors under the age of 18 must have adult supervision at all times, and may not stay overnight.
+All visitors must check in with the nurses or social workers on the child’s unit to be sure patients and their families have agreed that the patient can have visitors.
+Please ask about the visiting hours and rules on the unit.
 Read more about our inpatient stays at Children's National Hospital.

 - Sibling Visitation.
 Siblings under 18 years of age may not visit at this time.
 Read more about our inpatient stays at Children's National.

 - Patients with, or suspected to have, COVID-19.
 The visitation for patients with suspected or confirmed COVID-19 infection is limited to two (2) designated people.